Constraining coronal heating: employing Bayesian analysis techniques to improve the determination of solar atmospheric plasma parameters: Statistical Methods

+A point in favour of Bayesian statistics is that we do not have to deal with the misconceptions of the $p-\mbox{values}$ with Classical statistics.
+For example, in Bayesian statistics data not observed and extreme values are irrelevant.
+Furthermore, the LRT like any test in Classical statistics can be used only to reject the null hypothesis.
+It can not provide evidence in favour of the null hypothesis.
+This is a usual misconception with Classical statistics because a failure to reject a null hypothesis does not provide evidence of its favour.

-In Bayesian statistics, Bayes factor is considered to be the traditional way of testing two or more hypotheses in Bayesian statistics.
+In Bayesian statistics, Bayes factor is considered to be the traditional way of testing two or more hypotheses.
 Suppose $H_1, H_2$ are the two hypotheses we want to test.
 The odds form of Bayes's theorem is:

-Note that $\pi (H_k)$ is the belief we have about the truth of the hypothesis $H_k$ before we observe the data, $\pi (H_k|\mathbf{T})$ is what we get after we observe the data and $f(\mathbf{T}|H_k)$ is the marginal density, {\it i.e}. the belief of the data after we sum over the parameter space.
+Note that $p (H_k)$ is the belief we have about the truth of the hypothesis $H_k$ before we observe the data, $p (H_k|\mathbf{T})$ is what we get after we observe the data and $p (\mathbf{T}|H_k)$ is the marginal density, {\it i.e}. the belief of the data after we sum over the parameter space.
 The first term of the right hand side of Equation (\ref{odds}) is the \emph{Bayes factor}.
 The second term of the right hand side of Equation (\ref{odds}) is the prior odds of the two hypotheses.
-In the absence of any prior information we may assume this to be 1 ({\it i.e.} $\pi (H_1)=\pi (H_2)=0.5$).
+In the absence of any prior information for the two hypotheses we may assume this to be 1 ({\it i.e.} $p (H_1)=p (H_2)=0.5$), if the two hypotheses are exclusive.
 In that particular case Bayes factor is equal to the posterior odds.
 However, if we have some prior information about the hypotheses there is always the option to include it in the analysis.

+It is worth mentioning here that Bayes factor tends to be more sensitive to the choice of prior than the posterior probability of an interval \cite{kass93,kgr89} and so choice of priors becomes even more critical.
+This is because the marginal densities integrate over all possible values of unknown parameters in the models: